-Mr. Vickers presented the analysis for WP22-38a to recognize the customary and traditional use of caribou for residents of Cold Bay and Nelson Lagoon in Unit 10, Unimak Island.
+Mr. Vickers presented the analysis for WP22-38a to establish C&T use determination for Cold Bay and Nelson Lagoon for the caribou in Unit 10, Unimak Island.
 After much discussion, Mr. Holmes made a motion to support the proposal as written, seconded by Ms. Chernoff.
 The motion passed unanimously.
 The Council supported their proposal as written, recognizing the customary and traditional uses of additional communities rather than by geographic area.
 The Council noted that historically residents of all six communities: Akutan, Cold Bay, False Pass, King Cove, Nelson Lagoon, and Sand Point, have utilized the resource.
-Therefore, adding communities of Cold Bay and Nelson Lagoon to the customary and traditional use determination will expand the ability of the residents to access caribou.
+Therefore, adding communities of Cold Bay and Nelson Lagoon to the C&T use determination will expand the ability of the residents to access caribou.